 The protocol has interventions and practice considerations to aid in the prevention and control of infection in the healthcare setting.
 These interventions are specific to hand hygiene, the use of personal protective equipment, the use and disposal of sharps, waste, catheter care for patients with long term catheters, care during eternal feedings and caring for patients with central venous catheters.
 The guidelines for hand hygiene include proper hand washing techniques and using decontaminating agents such as liquid soaps and alcohol rubs.
-Ensuring that hands remain free of decontamination throughout clinical work, and the use emollient hand cream to protect hands form adverse effect of hand decontamination practice.
+Ensuring that hands remain free of decontamination throughout clinical work, and the use emollient hand cream to protect hands from adverse effecteffects of hand decontamination practice.
 Personal protective equipment includes the proper use of gloves, aprons and gowns, facemasks, eye protection and respiratory protection.
 The protocol for proper use and disposal of sharps include using safety needles and safe handling procedures.
 Sharps should be immediately discarded in the appropriate waste container and staff should have proper training in the correct technique and disposal of sharps.
-Considerations for proper waste disposal include segregating the waste into appropriate color colored waste containers.
+Considerations for proper waste disposal include segregating the waste into appropriate color coded waste containers.
 Labeling should be in accordance with the national and local policies.
 Healthcare professionals should be educated on the correct handling, storage and disposal of healthcare waste (National Guideline Clearinghouse 2012).

-Patients that have long term catheters, their caregivers and healthcare professionals should be educated about the proper care of catheters.
+Patients that have long term catheters, their caregivers and healthcare professionals should be educated about the proper care of catheters.Poor sentence structure.
+Health care providers should be educated on the care of long term catheter use…..
 The patients need for catheterization should be assessed, and the proper catheter and system should be used (indwelling, catheter valve vs. drainage bag).
 The proper techniques should be used with catheter insertion by either a healthcare professional or the patient in the case of self-catheterization.
 Catheter maintenance techniques should be used and taught as well.
-When caring for eternal feeding, education on the technique should provide to healthcare workers and families.
-This information should include preparation and storage, and administration of feeds, proper care of insertion site and enteral feeding tube should be taught as well.
+When caring for eternal feeding, education on the technique should be provided provide to healthcare workers and families.
+This information should include preparation and storage, and administration of feeds, proper care of insertion site and placement and care of an enteral feeding…. enteral feeding tube should be taught as well.
 In regards to patients with central venous catheters the healthcare workers and patient should be educated about caring for the central venous catheter.
 General asepsis techniques should be used when caring for the catheter site (National Guideline Clearinghouse 2012).

-The infection preventions and control protocol in healthcare- associated infections in primary and community implemented by the national guideline clearinghouse is important to nurses and patients because it aides in decreasing the number of infections that are healthcare acquired.
-In the healthcare setting workers and patients encounter numerous amounts of germ and bacteria that may lead to infections.
+The infection preventions and control protocol in healthcare- associated infections in primary and community healthcare,implemented by the national guideline clearinghouse is important to nurses and patients because it aides in decreasing the number of infections that are healthcare acquired.
+In the healthcare setting workers and patients encounter numerous amounts of germgerms and bacteria that may lead to infections.
 Having the proper education about preventive methods will assist in controlling the amount of infections that are spread to patients and healthcare workers.
 Implementation of this protocol will provide adequate education to the patient and healthcare workers about the things that can become contaminated and lead to an increase in healthcare associated infections.
 This protocol provides the nurses with guidelines about what to pay special attention to when providing care to the specific cases that were previously defined in the paper.
 (Hand hygiene, personal protective equipment, waste etc.)